wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 -   Reduced subclassing.
 -   Configuring an application with classes dynamically.

-The main liability of the Prototype pattern is that each subclass of Prototype `must` implement the Clone operation, which may be difficult.
+The main liability of the Prototype pattern is that each subclass of Prototype must implement the Clone operation, which may be difficult.
 For example, adding Clone is difficult when the classes under consideration already exist.
 Implementing Clone can be difficult when their internals include objects that don’t support copying or have circular references.

 #### Related Patterns

-Prototype and [Abstract Factory](#abstract-factory) are competing patterns in some ways.
+Prototype and Abstract Factory are competing patterns in some ways, as we discuss at the end of this chapter.
 They can also be used together, however.
 An Abstract Factory might store a set of prototypes from which to clone and return product objects.

-Designs that make heavy use of the [Composite]({% post_url 2014-08-20-design-pattern-part-2 %}#composite) and [Decorator]({% post_url 2014-08-20-design-pattern-part-2 %}#decorator) patterns often can benefit from Prototype as well.
+Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well.

 ### Singleton

 #### Intent

 Ensure a class only has one instance, and provide a global point of access to it.

+#### Applicability

+Use the Singleton pattern when

+-   there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point.
+-   when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code.

 #### Examples